cyberark/conjur-api-dotnet/README.md

 Optionally, to build in a Docker container, it is recommended to use Mono and xbuild.

+## Methods

+### Client
+`Client Client(uri, account)`
+- Create new Conjur instance
+   - uri - URI of the Conjur server.
+Example: https://myconjur.org.com/api
+   - account - Name of the Conjur account

+`LogIn(string userName, string password)`
+- Login to a Conjur user
+   - userName - Username of Conjur user to login as
+   - password - Passwordof user

+`TrustedCertificates.ImportPem (string certPath)`
+- Add Conjur root certificate to system trust store
+   - certPath = Path to cert

+`<Client>.Credential = new NetworkCredential(string userName, string apiKey)`
+- To login with an API key, use it directly
+   - userName - Username of user to login as
+   - apiKey - API key of user

+`IEnumerable<Variable> ListVariables(string query = null)`
+- Returns a list of variable objects
+   - name="query" - Additional Query parameters, not required

+`uint CountVariables(string query = null)`
+- Count Conjur resource of kind variable
+    - name="query" - Additional Query parameters, not required

+`Host CreateHost(string name, string hostFactoryToken)`
+- Creates a host using a host factory token
+   - name - Name of the host to create
+   - hostFactoryToken - Host factory token

+### Policy
+`Policy <Client>.Policy(string policyName)`
+- Create a Conjur policy object
+   - policyName - Name of policy

+`policy.LoadPolicy(Stream policyContent)`
+- Load policy into Conjur
+   -  policyContent - The policy

+### Variable
+`Variable <Client>.Variable(string name)`
+- Instantiate a Variable object
+   - name - Name of the variable

+`Boolean Check(string privilege)`
+- Check if the current user has specified privilege on this variable
+   - privilege - string name of the privilege to check for
+      - Privileges: read, create, update, delete, execute

+`AddSecret(string val)`
+- Change current Variable to val
+   - val - Value to update current Variable to

+`String GetValue()`
+- Return the value of the current Variable

 ## Usage

 To run the sample in Visual Studio, set the `example` project as the Startup Project.
 To do so, in the Solution Explorer right click over `example` and select `Set as Startup Project`.